Click the video to access our YouTube Playlist and hear what our students think about being in the Honors Program!

 The Honors Program is pleased to announce that it is accepting applications from tenured faculty for the Anne Quinn Welsh Honors Faculty Fellows Program.
 Successful applicants will be appointed to a two-year term starting in the 2015-2016 academic year, and will retain their appointment in their home department.
 They will teach a 2-2 load in exchange for advising and mentoring responsibilities in Honors.
 Faculty Fellows agree to teach at least one Honors course each semester during their appointment.
 Applications are due to the Honors Office by 5:00 pm on October 10, 2014.
 Further application details can be found in the document below.

 The Honors Program is pleased to announce the creation of a faculty development program for full-time tenured and tenure-track faculty to encourage the development of new interdisciplinary team-taught courses.
 The development of the course will occur over the summer; course will be taught during the spring semester of the following year.
-Deadlines will be posted when applications are being received for this award.
+Applications are due via email to Cayce Farina (email@example.com) by March 9, 2015.

 For more application information, please consult the document below.